robotology/gazebo-yarp-plugins/README.md

 **Gazebo is under active development, so it is recommended to use the latest released version of Gazebo.**

 *You could prefer to run an older version of Gazebo if you want to use it with ROS integration.
 Depending on your ROS version you have to stick to a given Gazebo version.*
-*Yarp integration provided by gazebo_yarp_plugins is not affected by this kind of limitation.*
+*Yarp integration provided by gazebo_yarp_plugins is not affected by this kind of limitations.*

 ###Compile time dependencies
 For compiling gazebo_yarp_plugins you need the headers for the following libraries: